How to Safely Exclude Apps via A/V Program to Avoid False Positives

 While most off-the-shelf software is recognized by antivirus programs, many businesses rely on custom-built applications, legacy systems, or niche industry software that isn't as well-known.
 These tools are often essential for daily operations but can face compatibility issues with security software.
 In these cases, exclusions aren't just helpful; they're necessary to keep the business running.
 Properly configured exclusions ensure that your critical applications function as intended without being blocked or quarantined.
 This is a key part of providing effective IT support in complex environments where standard security configurations might not fit your specific operational needs.

-What Can You Exclude From Virus Scans?
+What Can You Actually Exclude from a Virus Scan?

 When you decide an exclusion is necessary, you have several options for how to apply it.
 Antivirus software allows you to be quite granular, targeting everything from a single file to entire categories of activity.
 The key is to choose the most specific type of exclusion that solves your performance or compatibility issue without creating unnecessary security gaps.
 Understanding these categories helps you make a more informed decision and is a core part of a proactive cybersecurity posture.
 Let’s walk through the most common types of exclusions you can configure.

-Specific Files and Folders
+Targeting Specific Files and Folders

 This is the most common and straightforward type of exclusion.
 You can instruct your antivirus software to ignore a specific file by its name or an entire folder by its path.
 This is useful for large database files, application log folders, or directories used by custom in-house software that are constantly being accessed.
 For example, if a backup process that writes to a specific folder is slowing down the system due to real-time scanning, excluding that folder can resolve the issue.
 You can even exclude files that are modified by certain trusted processes, adding another layer of precision to your configuration.

-Running Processes and Executables
+Active Processes and App Executables

 A process exclusion tells your antivirus to ignore all file activity initiated by a specific application (an .exe file).
 When you add a process to the exclusion list, any file that the application opens, reads, or writes will be skipped by the scanner, regardless of where that file is located on the system.
 This can be effective for resource-intensive, trusted applications like specialized design software or legacy enterprise systems that don't play well with modern security tools.
 However, this type of exclusion carries more risk, as a compromised process could potentially write malicious files to disk without being detected.

-Websites and Domains
+Adding Trusted Websites and Domains

 You can also prevent your antivirus or endpoint protection tool from scanning traffic to and from trusted websites, domains, or IP addresses.
 This is often necessary for internal applications, trusted third-party APIs, or cloud services that are essential for your business operations.
 Some legitimate server programs and database tools communicate in ways that can appear suspicious to security software, leading to false positives that disrupt workflows.
 By whitelisting these specific endpoints, you ensure that critical business communications are not interrupted while still scanning all other web traffic.